jinja2cpp/jinja2cpp.github.io/index.md

 - Conformance to [Jinja2 specification](http://jinja.pocoo.org/docs/2.10/)
 - Partial support for both narrow- and wide-character strings both for templates and parameters.
 - Built-in reflection for C++ types.
-- Powerful full-featured Jinja2 expressions with filtering (via '|' operator) and 'if'-expressions.
+- {% raw %}Powerful full-featured Jinja2 expressions with filtering (via '|' operator) and 'if'-expressions.{% endraw %}
 - Control statements (set, for, if).
 - Templates extention.
 - Macros